Activities & Support

 Listed on this page are details of events and activities organised by other providers that may be of interest to parents and carers along with ideas for places to visit with your child.

-These have all been suggested by parents and carers and have not been risk assessed or vetted by school in any way.
+Many of these have been suggested by parents and carers and have not been risk assessed or vetted by school in any way.
 Inclusion on this page should not be seen as a recommendation from Castle Hill High School.

 Support with mental health and wellbeing